aimms/documentation/webui/data-coloring-and-palettes.rst

 * color-palette-11
 * color-palette-7

 These will all automatically get the 'theme-' prefix, as also documented for this application setting.
-Have a look at our own AIMMS-webui Style Sheet (using the web browser's developer toolbar) to see those definitions again.
+Have a look at our own AIMMS-WebUI Style Sheet (using the web browser's developer toolbar) to see those definitions again.

 .. note::
     * The older palettes will eventually become End-of-Life.
 Product Updates and the Deprecation Table will keep you notified.